 These times will not last forever and we have to trust that once we do see life return to “normal” our appreciation for aspects of our life we may have overlooked in the past will be strong.
 We will get through this, and Adventure Day Camp will be there to greet you and your family on that first day of camp.

 If you have any questions about our policies, plans, or procedures, we are always available to answer your questions or concerns.

 Stay safe, well, and happy.

 Camp Owners / Directors

-All of us at Adventure Day are thrilled to say that at this time we are planning, organizing, and preparing for the 2020 summer.
+All of us at Adventure Day are thrilled to say that at this time we are planning, organising, and preparing for the 2020 summer.
 The uncertainty this spring has been difficult for everyone, it definitely has been for our family.
 Our decision to offer camp or not was always centered around whether or not we felt we could do so safely.
-We rely completely on the guidance that is being organized by Contra Costa Health Services Department and The American Camping Association as well as over 20 years of camp experience.
+We rely completely on the guidance that is being organised by Contra Costa Health Services Department and The American Camping Association as well as over 20 years of camp experience.
 We are extremely confident that we can offer an amazing summer camp experience while keeping your child safe.

 At this time we are asking families interested in our Walnut Creek location to join our wait list.
 We will have a better idea of our capacity by June 1, 2020.
 Our San Ramon location has immediate openings.
 You may enroll HERE.

 Safety related points: